filviu/blog/content/posts/2009/2009-05-27-why-did-the-chicken-cross-the-road.md

   - temp_on

 ---
 I've been a member of one or the other Star Trek mailing list ever since I had an email account.
-By the way should anybody remember the old trek and seaquest links owned by _Leigh Wolenczack_ I'd love to get in touch and find out what happened to you guys.
+By the way should anybody remember the old trek and seaquest mailing lists owned by _Leigh Wolenczack_ I'd love to get in touch and find out what happened to you guys.
 I had this file around ever since and, even if it's probably posted in one hundred other places, I had to have it on my blog:

 ## Star Trek: The Old Series